-Some Funny English Words Posted by gary on Aug 13, 2019 in English Language, English Vocabulary, Speaking English
+Some Funny English Words Posted by Gary Locke on Aug 13, 2019 in English Language, English Vocabulary, Speaking English

 I recently had a conversation with someone who is much younger than I am (that’s not hard to do, at my age), and I happened to say that something flummoxed me.
 She laughed and said, “Flummoxed?
 I’ve never heard that word before!”